 - Timely & Fixed Guaranteed Payments:

 The most important advantage of guaranteed rent in the UK is that the third party is responsible for paying the property owner with the timely rent.
 The owners don’t have to go chasing after the rent and get stressed up in the process.
+There is always rent guarantee insurance for tenants.
 A payment is sure to be received.

 - No stress due to managing and maintaining the properties!

 One of the most beneficial advantages of a guaranteed rent scheme in the UK is that the property owners don’t have to feel stress out by spending a lot of their time managing and maintaining their property.
 All the inconveniences that might occur will be handled by the third party.